envelope-project/laik/README.md

 # A Library for Automatic Data Migration in Parallel Applications

-With LAIK, HPC programmers describe their communication needs on the level of switching among program phases using different partitionings of global index spaces.
-For example, the phase sequence involving two distributed data structure may look like that:
+With LAIK, HPC programmers describe their communication needs on the level of switching between program phases which have different access behavior in regard to used data structures.

+An example phase sequence involving two distributed data structures is given in the following figure.
+The arrows specify for each data structure, whether values should be preserved between old and new phase.

 ![phases](doc/figs/phases.png)

-Furthermore, a specification of a partitioning, that is, how indexes in an abstract index space are assigned to processes, is shown here:
+Instead of explicit communication, for each program phase, a partitioning specifies how a data structure should be distributed among the parallel processes.
+Partitionings are defined on abstract index spaces instead of offsets into real data.

 ![phases](doc/figs/part1.png)

-This results in coarse-grained communication triggered at phase transitions, consisting of simple communication actions, automatically identified by LAIK:
+Communication is triggered by the processes of the application asking LAIK to go to the next program phase.
+LAIK determines the required simple communication operations needed to fullfil the transition to the next phase.

 ![transition](doc/figs/transition1.png)

-The application can map the actions on an abstract index space to adequate communication operations for used data structures itself, or it can ask LAIK to manage memory attached to indexes.
-This way, on a switch between program phases, LAIK executes the required data communication itself, e.g. using MPI.
+The application can process the resulting actions defined on the abstract index spaces, and map them to adequate communication operations for used data structures.
+Alternatively, LAIK can allocate memory for data attached to indexes.
+This way, on a switch between program phases, LAIK can execute the communication operations itself, e.g. using MPI.

-Benefits of the LAIK parallel programming model:
+## Benefits of the LAIK Parallel Programming Model

-* explicit decoupling of the specification of data decomposition among parallel tasks from application code specifying the computation.
+* explicit decoupling of the specification of data decomposition among parallel tasks from other application code is enforced.
   This makes it easier to exchange partitioning algorithms or to implement dynamic re-partitioning schemes as well as external control.